 @RestController public class MyRestController { @GetMapping("/api/hello") public String sayHello() { return "Hello, World!"; } } |

-is automatically serialized as JSON (or another configured format) and returned to the client without needing @ResponseBody
+In this example, the response "Hello, World!" is automatically serialized as JSON (or another configured format) and returned to the client without needing @ResponseBody.

 - Main Use Case:

-is primarily used for REST APIs where the server responds with data (typically JSON or XML) rather than rendering views.
+@RestControlleris primarily used for REST APIs where the server responds with data (typically JSON or XML) rather than rendering views.

 Advantages: